CAG-CNV/DeepCNV/README.md

 # DeepCNV: A Deep Learning Approach for Authenticating Copy Number Variants
-For any question about this repo, please contact Xiurui Hou (xh256@njit.edu).
+For any question about this repo, please contact Joe Glessner (glessner@email.chop.edu).

 ## Description
 We propose a deep learning approach to remove the false positive CNV calls from SNP array and sequencing CNV detection programs.
 This repo constains the model code and an executable script with five sample inputs.
 Since the pre-trained model file exceeds the upload size of Github, it can be accessed by this external [link](https://www.filehosting.org/file/details/934325/DeepCNV.hdf5).
 The dataset of this project is not for public. blended_learning.py is the training script.
 You can feed your own dataset to train the model using blended_learning.py.